 You should also try to help direct the person or family you are hosting to public services like schools and job centres.
 Additional guidance on how to access public services can be found on the Welsh Government sanctuary website which is available in Ukrainian and provides information on rights, services, education and culture in Wales.

 Support from the voluntary sector

-The Welsh Government have contracted Housing Justice Cymru to provide support to Homes for Ukraine hosts.
-They can respond to your queries or offer support with signposting.
+Your local authority is likely to have their own support for hosts, but should you require any additional or independent support.
+The Welsh Government have contracted Housing Justice Cymru to respond to your queries or offer support with signposting.

 Read more about the homes for Ukraine: host support service.

 The voluntary sector can provide a range of support for the person or family you are hosting, infoengine is the directory of third sector services in Wales provided by Third Sector Support Wales (CVCs and WCVA).
 It is a free platform that contains information about a wide variety of voluntary and community services that are able to provide help and support.
 Some of this support is delivered in partnership with the local authorities, health boards and other partners.

 In addition, your local County Voluntary Council is a source of information and guidance about voluntary sector services that are available locally.
 You might also want to share these link with the person or family you are hosting.

 Arrangements for responding where there are concerns people from Ukraine may be missing after their arrival in the UK

 There will be cases when people from the Ukraine do not arrive at their intended destination.
 This advice sets out what to do in these circumstances.
 This includes action that may require the person(s) to be reported to the police as missing person(s).